-Check whether measures taken for handling transmission delay are appropriate.
+• Check whether measures taken for handling transmission delay are appropriate.

-T8: availability of transmission services

-If network services become unavailable, no measurement data shall get lost.

-- 1. It shall not be possible to corrupt measurement data by delaying or suppressing transmission. - 2.
-The sending device shall be able to handle transmission disturbances accidentally happening. - The reaction of the measuring instrument if transmission services become unavailable depends on the measuring principle (see Extension I).

-Description of protection measures against transmission interruption or other failures.

-• Check the measures taken to protect measurement data from transmission disturbances and interruption.

-Spot checks shall show that no relevant data get lost due to a transmission interruption.
+Risk Class B Risk Class C Risk Class D Γ8: availability of transmission services If network services become unavailal ole, no measurement data shall get k ost.
+Specifying Notes: 2.
+The sending device shall be able measurement data by delaying or su to handle transmission disturbances strument if transmission services bec on I). accidentally happening.
+Required Documentation: Description of protection measures against transmission interruption or other failures.
+Validation Guidance: Checks based on documentation:Check the measures taken to protect measurement data from transmission disturbances and interruption.
+Functional checks: Spot checks shall show that no relevant data get lost due to a transmission interruption.
+However, the measuring instrum that is large enough to store the neasurement is completed even the measurement is completed even the ent or the device that is sending the current measurement.
+After this not ater transmission.
+For other examples e measurement data has a buffer new measurement is started and

-- 1) Interruptible measurements: The measurement is completed even though the transmission is down.
-However, the measuring instrument or the device that is sending the measurement data has a buffer that is large enough to store the current measurement.
-After this no new measurement is started and the buffered values are kept for later transmission.
-For other examples see part I. - 2) Uninterruptible measurements: The cumulative register is read out and transmitted at a later time when the connection is up again.
+2) Uninterruptible measurements: The cumulative register is read out and transmitted at a later time when the connection is up again.